 Some people invest in real estate for appreciation, but smart investors invest for cash flow.

 Cash flow is the money you make from rental properties every month after all expenses are paid.
-The great thing about cash flow is it increases over time without ever eating away at your principle investment.
+The great thing about cash flow is it increases over time without ever eating away at your principal investment.
 It is like a stock where the dividend is so high that you never have to worry about the stock increasing in value to make great returns.

 Cash flow will also increase over time because rents will go up with inflation while your mortgage payments stay the same.
-Eventually you will pay off your loan and your cash flow will increase significantly.
+Eventually, you will pay off your loan and your cash flow will increase significantly.

 Buying rental properties with little money down is easier when you are younger

 That is a lot of money to most people, especially when you consider a property may need repairs, you have to pay closing costs and you want to have money in reserve in case something goes wrong.
-It can easily take 30 percent or more of the purchase price in cash to comfortably purchase a rental property.
+It can easily take 30% or more of the purchase price in cash to comfortably purchase a rental property.

-If you buy a home as an owner occupant you can put no money down with certain loans (USDA, VA) and almost certainly buy a home with 5 percent down.
+If you buy a home as an owner occupant you can put no money down with certain loans (USDA, VA) and almost certainly buy a home with 5% down.
 You can’t rent out a home that you buy as an owner occupant right away, but you can rent it out after you have lived in the home a certain amount of time (usually one year).

 There are some things to know about buying a multi-family property that you plan to live in.
-Most lenders require an owner occupant to live in a house for 12 months to satisfy the owner occupancy requirement.
-That means you can buy a rental property as an owner occupant, live there for 12 months and then rent the home out.
+Most lenders require an owner occupant to live in a house for 12 months to satisfy the owner-occupancy requirement.
+That means you can buy a rental property as an owner-occupant, live there for 12 months and then rent the home out.
 If you are ambitious you can keep repeating this process every year although you will most likely only be able to use the no money down option once.